Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Gtimer/Class GTimerClass.rst

 **Description**
 ~~~~~~~~~~~~~~~

-Reload a specific timer.
+Reload a specific timer by changing the duration_us.
 The GTimer is a countdown timer.
-Reload it would make it discard the current countdown value and restart countdown based on the duration.
+Reload it would make it discard the current countdown value and restart countdown based on the duration (in us).

 **Syntax**
 ~~~~~~~~~~

 .. code-block:: c++

-    void refresh(uint32_t timerid, uint32_t duration_u);
+    reload(uint32_t timerid, uint32_t duration_us);

 **Parameters**
 ~~~~~~~~~~~~~~

-timerid: The timer to be modified with its timer id.
+``timerid``: The timer to be modified.
+(There are 5 valid GTimer with timer id 0~4)

-- 0 to 4

-duration_us: The updated duration in unit of microseconds.
+``duration_us``: The updated duration to be set (in us).

-- 1 to 10000

 **Returns**
 ~~~~~~~~~~~